thunlp/OpenKE/README.md

 There are four approaches to get the embedding matrix.

-(1) Set import files and OpenKE will automatically load models via tf.Saver().
+(1) Set import files and OpenKE will automatically load models via torch.load().

 	import json
 	import numpy as py